Henry Wentworth-FitzWilliam: Political career

 Wentworth-FitzWilliam entered Parliament for Wicklow in 1868, a seat he held until 1874.
 He later represented the West Riding of Yorkshire South between 1880 and 1885 and Doncaster between 1888 and 1892.
 Initially a Liberal, he disagreed with William Ewart Gladstone over Irish Home Rule and sat as a Liberal Unionist between 1888 and 1892.

 Family

-Wentworth-FitzWilliam married Lady Mary Grace Louisa, daughter of John Butler, 2nd Marquess of Ormonde, in 1877.
-He died in July 1920, aged 79.
-Lady Mary died in January 1929, aged 82.
+Fitzwilliam married Lady Mary Butler, daughter of the late John Butler, 2nd Marquess of Ormonde and sister of the-then Marquess of Ormonde at St George's, Hanover Square in London on 12 July; the ceremony was reportedly a significant society event, attended by many members of the British Aristocracy.